CSIS 6 Web Page Authoring I:† Summer (June/July) 2014

 The web site is good place to look for a wide variety of information, such as college catalog, course description, phone numbers, etc.

 Class Hours: The Summer version of this class has normal lectures, Monday/Wednesday/Thursday 4:10 PM.
+The exact day, hours, and location is in the semester class schedule.
 But you can also take it in online format since the Web is used to provide homework assignments and collect homework.

 Office Hours: Will be announced in class. †There are computers available at all 3 sites that you can use for doing homework.

 This class covers using the construction of web pages using HTML.
 We will work through much of the assigned textbook.

 Student Responsibilities: You need to work on this class several times per week.
 Read the text.
 You need spend to several hours EVERY week on this class.
 If you disappear AND stop working on this class, I may drop you.